Auf Deutsch. (German version of this post.)

 As usual, there is plenty of discussion about it.
 Is the zooming dog stressed out?
 Or is she expressing fun and joy?

 I’m going to talk just a little bit about what can prompt zooming behavior.
-But I will focus on an issue that I believe is much bigger than speculating about the dog’s inner state.
+But I will focus on an issue I believe is much bigger than speculating about the dog’s inner state.
 Because in one important way, it doesn’t matter whether a dog is running from joy or stress.

 How Zoomies Often Start